youngflee/youngflee.github.io/_posts/2016-10-01-power-of-story.md

 “Oh, it looks nice.
 The composition is pretty.
 Magritte made the red tiled roofs provide a contrast to the geometric pattern of falling bowler hat men.”

-No. Stop.
-Ceci n’est pas une pipe.
+No. Ceci n’est pas une pipe.
 Ceci n’est pas une histoire.
 Ceci n’est pas.
 It is not.

+<p style="text-align: center; font-weight: 500">•</p>

+_Many thanks to Brand New, James Algar, Walt Disney Pictures, René Magritte, and countless other artists for providing stories that have been central to my life._

+_Rest in Peace_
+_Satoshi Kon_
+_August 24, 2010_